Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-That pair correlation function was the key to discovering the connection between random matrix eigenvalues and the zeros of the \(\zeta\)-function. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 6.2 Zero statistics for L-functions} \typeout{************************************************} \begin{subsectionptx}{Zero statistics for L-functions}{}{Zero statistics for L-functions}{}{}{x:subsection:zero_stats} The RMT revolution in number theory began when Montgomery~\hyperlink{x:biblio:Mon}{[{\xreffont 64}]} determined partial information about the pair correlation of the zeros of the \(\zeta\)-function.
-The theorem he proved, combined with some heuristics about the prime numbers, led him to conjecture that the pair correlation function was
+That pair correlation function was the key to discovering the connection between random matrix eigenvalues and the zeros of the \(\zeta\)-function. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 7.2 Zero statistics for \(L\)-functions} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Zero statistics for \(L\)-functions}{}{Zero statistics for \(L\)-functions}{}{}{zero_stats} The RMT revolution in number theory began when Montgomery~\hyperlink{Mon}{[{\xreffont 84}]} determined partial information about the pair correlation of the zeros of the \(\zeta\)-function.
+The theorem he proved, combined with some heuristics about the prime numbers, led him to conjecture that asymptotically the pair correlation function was